How To Achieve Operational Excellence With Connected Worker Technology?

 The argument for going digital is all around us.
 Look no further than the complex systems that connect our consumer lives.
 We constantly interact with our Internet of Things (IoT) devices and use them to engage with and enhance numerous aspects of daily life.
 From smart locks to doorbell cameras to air quality monitors, connected devices have changed the way we live.
 In many cases, they’ve improved it.
 What if they could improve the way we work?
 If our households benefit from a state-of-the-art connectivity plan, shouldn’t your factory?

 Connected work brings the advantages of consumer connectivity to manufacturing.
 It digitizes and codifies, connecting frontline workers to the people, information and systems they need to accelerate productivity and do their jobs safely.
 Imagine digitized SOPs, automated checklists, and interactive workflows.
 Decreased start-up, shut-down and changeover times.
 Improved procedural adherence.
-Fewer unexpected stops and unplanned downtime.
+Fewer unexpected stops and unplanned downtime (check out these interesting stats on downtime).
 Real-time data to fuel predictive maintenance initiatives.

 Now, imagine all of that across your manufacturing operations.